kuruparan/kuruparan.github.io/_pages/about.md

 Recent Updates
 ======

-*Jan 29 2020 - Submitted a Research Paper on recommender systems and score metering at IJCNN
+Mar 11 2020 - joined SMU as Research Engineer in DataScience

 *Dec 14 2019 - Delivered Global AI Bootcamp session on Azure and DataScience at Microsoft SriLanka